 Okay, but what about the environmental effects?
 Natural is best!
 Not always.
 The agriculture industry does more environmental damage than any other.
-Though the land may be healthy and have plants on it, it destroys forests and fields.
+Though the land may be healthy and have plants on it, it destroys forests and fields, creates monocultures and harms the local fauna.
 And we’re quickly running out of land to use.
 GMOs are modified to resist disease, drought and many other things which effect crop production.
 Better production means less land, water and energy is needed.
-As well, with larger kernles of corn, or bigger muscles on a cow, there is a higher food to waste ratio.
+As well, with larger kernels of corn, or bigger muscles on a cow, there is a higher food to waste ratio.
 Again, that means less needed.
 There is however always concern about herbicides and pesticides.
 Surprise!
 Despite popular belief, organic farms do use these chemicals.
 What’s more, the “organic” pesticides are probably more harmful to the environment.
 And with better pesticides of course comes higher production.

 I know those of you who support organics are now saying “Okay, but they’re genetically modified.
 Big companies are putting all sorts of dangerous chemicals into our food just to get this desired result.”
 Well, in a way, every living thing on Earth is genetically modified.
 Natural selection allows favorable, strong genes to be passed along while allowing the weak undesirable ones to die off.
 This is exactly what happens with GMOs, the only difference is that human do it in a lab.
 It is simply a process of sorting through an organism’s genes, and replacing the ones we don’t want with ones which benefit us better.
 This is something farmers have been doing for generations.
 Sugar snap peas are actually a cross of green peas and snow peas.
 Why is it so terrible when the same concept is done more efficiently with technology?